What is periodontal care?

-In the next step of the process, your dentist will use special dental tools to “scale” tartar and plaque from between your teeth and below your gum line.
-The goal is to remove the harmful bacteria that causes gum disease.
+Next, one of our hygienists will use special instruments to “scale” or scrape tartar and plaque from between each of your teeth and below the gum line.
+The goal is to remove amalgamated bacteria that cause periodontal disease.

-The final step of your appointment is antibiotic treatment.
-Depending on your case, you may receive topical antibiotics that are applied to gums during treatment, an antibiotic rinse that you can use at home, or a prescription antibiotic taken orally.
+Depending on your case, you may be given topical antibiotics that are to be applied to gums, a prescription rinse that you can use at home, or an antibiotic taken orally.

 Deep Cleanings

-Coming in for regular teeth cleanings will ensure that you have a healthy and strong smile.
-It is recommended to schedule an appointment every six months so your dental hygienist can address any minor stains, plaque, or bacteria that may have built up since your last visit.
+Attending regular teeth cleanings will ensure that you have a healthy smile now and for years to come.
+We recommend scheduling appointments twice a year so our dental team can address any minor stains, plaque, or bacteria that may have formed since your last visit.

 Gum Flap or Pocket Reduction Surgery